-TRAINING STANDARD 35.2 attendedby swo s accurate records available for all training courses orn personnel.
-Copies of the lesson plans, course curriculum ription are maintained indefinitely.
-Commentary: by outside entities vendors).
-This standard refers to training that is conducted or sponsored (e.g. regional academy, other law enforcement agencies, private
+The agency has accurate records available for all training courses attended by sworn personnel.
+Copies of the lesson plans, course curriculum or course description are maintained indefinitely.

+Commentary: This standard refers to training that is conducted or sponsored by outside entities (e.g. regional academy, other law enforcement agencies, private vendors).